plant-genomics/training/README.md

 git push
 ```

-* Open your repository (=a fork of the original repository) in github and create a pull request to the original repository.
+* Open your repository (=a fork of the original repository) in GitHub and create a pull request to the original repository.

 * If your fork is up to date, you should see "These branches can be automatically merged" while you are creating the pull request.
 If your fork is *not* up to date you should bring it up to date (sync with upstream) and resolve any merge conflicts before creating the pull request.